A 97-year-old bridge? 250ft tall? On the way to Rainier National Park? Sounded like something we should check out.

 Sadly, by 1941, the coal boom had ceased and Melmont was a ghost town.
 The want and need for coal all but disappeared once oil and gasoline were seen as being more efficient.
 The Fairfax Hotel, and town school burned to the ground.
 The Carbon River washed the railroad bridge away, leaving few signs that those small mining communities existed.
 But that’s the fun of visiting here.
 The spookiness of the past, if you’re able to even find it.
 If you wander for long enough, you might be able to find the Fairfax swimming pool, or at least its foundation, or small pillars of once were speakeasies, homes and more that once belonged and were frequented by coal miners, loggers and residents.

-Enjoy the view, soak in the history & try to find signs of the past, we promise, you won’t forget it.
+Enjoy the view, soak in the history and try to find signs of the past, we promise, you won’t forget it.